havarpan/neoprechac/README.md

   - async when `pattern length % number of jugglers = 0`
   - sync in the remaining cases:
     - under construction
-    - the cases with four jugglers should be more or less okay
+    - all the cases with four jugglers should be more or less okay
+    - the case with six jugglers and period three is there but may bug
-    - no link displayed in other cases (yet).
+    - no link displayed in other cases.

 Thanks to Miika Toukola for help!